HumansOfGenerativeAI/HumansOfGenerativeAI.github.io/index.md

 used in unanticipated scenarios.
 A core focus of this workshop is human-centered research that informs the design of technical systems.
 From these discussions, we aim to connect human-centric insights with the technical limitations and design choices of current systems, identifying directions for future research.

 ### Topic 2.
 Technical Designs That Consider Unattended Needs of Real-World Users.
-As a direct response
-to Topic 1, this Topic 1 continues the conversation by presenting technical designs that fulfill unmet needs or protect against unattended harms in existing AI systems. to Topic 1, this Topic 1 continues the conversation by presenting technical designs that fulfill unmet needs or protect against unattended harms in existing AI systems.
-Social Science Findings That Inform the Technical Design of AI Systems.
-In this topic, we will broadly discuss how these socio-technically informed findings of those effects can be translated into concrete design goals for researchers.
+As a direct response to Topic 1, this topic focuses on technical designs that fulfill unmet needs or protect against unattended harms in existing AI systems.
+We broadly discuss how socio-technical findings can be translated into concrete design goals, evaluation protocols, and system architectures.

 # (Tentative) Schedule